fmontesi/cp-2017/exam/README.md

 Detailed instructions on the two items are given below.

+You can find a list of common mistakes that people do in the exam for this course in [common mistakes](https://github.com/fmontesi/cp2017/blob/master/exam/common-mistakes.md).
+Please read it after reading the following instructions.

 ## Hand-in

 An assignment will be opened on Blackboard for handing in the project.
 The deadline for uploading the project on Blackboard will be: 3 May 2017 at midnight.